Aelius Donatus

-Aelius Donatus (/doʊˈneɪtəs/; fl. mid-fourth century AD) was a Roman grammarian and teacher of rhetoric.
+Aelius Donatus (/doʊˈneɪtəs/; fl. mid-fourth century AD) was a Roman grammarian and teacher of rhetoric, whose works on Latin grammar were very widely used in the teaching of Latin during the Middle Ages.
+His Ars minor was the standard elementary introduction to grammar during that period.

+Biography

-He once taught Jerome, an early Christian Church father who is most known for his translation of the Bible into Latin, known as the Latin Vulgate.
+He is known to have once taught Jerome, an early Christian Church father who is most known for his translation of the Bible into Latin, known as the Latin Vulgate.
 Newer revisions of the Vulgate are still in common use by the Catholic Church.

+While Aelius Donatus authored both commentaries and a biography of Virgil, he should not be confused with Tiberius Claudius Donatus, also the author of a commentary (Interpretationes) on the Aeneid, who lived about 50 years later.

 Works

+Grammar

 He was the author of a number of professional works, of which several are extant: